 On March 28, 2008, we entered into a new \$500.0 million secured credit facility with The Royal Bank of Scotland as administrative agent and a syndicate of lenders.
-The amount available for borrowing at any one time is limited to the borrowing base for our properties other than in the State of Alabama, which is initially set at \$150.0 million.
-As of March 31, 2008, we have borrowed \$131.0 million under the facility and have a remaining capacity of \$19.0 million.
-On March 28, 2008, we also amended and restated our existing \$200.0 million credit facility by entering into an amended and restated credit agreement with the The Royal Bank of Scotland as administrative agent and a syndicate of lenders.
-The amount available for borrowing at any one time is limited to the borrowing base for our properties in the State of Alabama, which is initially set at \$90.0 million.
-As of March 31, 2008, we have borrowed \$81.0 million and have a remaining capacity of \$9.0 million.
+The amount available for borrowing at any one time under the Credit Facility is limited to the borrowing base for our properties other than in the State of Alabama, which was initially set at \$150.0 million.
+As of June 30, 2008, we have borrowed \$135.0 million under the facility and have a remaining capacity of \$15.0 million under the Credit Facility.
+On July 1, 2008, we expanded our borrowing base under this facility to \$175.0 million, which had the effect of increasing remaining capacity under the Credit Facility to \$40.0 million.
+On March 28, 2008, we also amended and restated our existing \$200.0 million credit facility by entering into an amended and restated credit agreement with The Royal Bank of Scotland as administrative agent and a syndicate of lenders.
+The amount available for borrowing at any one time under the Amended and Restated Credit Facility is limited to the borrowing base for our properties in the State of Alabama, which was initially set at \$90.0 million.
+As of June 30, 2008, we have borrowed \$81.0 million and have a remaining capacity of \$9.0 million under the Amended and Restated Credit Facility.
 Both of our credit facilities will mature on October 31, 2010.
+As of August 1, 2008, we had \$219.0 million in debt outstanding under these credit facilities.
 The amount available for borrowing at any one time is limited to the borrowing base.
 The borrowing base will be re-determined semi-annually, and may be re-determined at our request more frequently and by the lenders in their sole discretion based on reserve reports prepared by reserve engineers, together with, among other things, the natural gas and oil prices at such time.
 Any increase in the borrowing base will have to be approved by lenders holding at least 66 2/3% of the commitments.